 - Fresh Cracked Pepper

 You can use just about any type of slow cooker.
 I used a Crock Pot Casserole slow cooker for this recipe.
 If you use a bowl or smaller crock, you might consider cutting the green beans in half to fit in the cooker.

 How Long Do Green Beans Cook In The Crock Pot?

 This recipe uses fresh, whole green beans.
 After adding the chopped onion, bacon, maple syrup, stock, and seasoning, cook the beans for 4 ½ to 5 hours on low.

 I recommend stirring or tossing the bean in the Crock Pot during the halfway cooking process.

 Can This Recipe Be Made Ahead Of Time?

 It sure can!
-It’s easy to make a batch of these yummy green beans a day ahead of when you want to serve them.
-Store them in an airtight container in the refrigerator for up to 3 days before you want to serve them
+It’s easy to make a batch of these yummy green beans a day before you want to serve them.
+Store them in an airtight container in the refrigerator for up to 3 days before you want to serve them.

 How To Serve Crock Pot Green Beans